suit-wg/suit-mti/draft-ietf-suit-mti.md

 --- abstract

-This document specifies cryptographic algorithm profiles to be used with the SUIT manifest (see draft-ietf-suit-manifest).
-These are the mandatory-to-implement algorithms to ensure interoperability.
+This document specifies cryptographic algorithm profiles to be used with the Software Updates for Internet of Things (suit) manifest.
+These profiles define mandatory-to-implement algorithms to ensure interoperability.

 --- middle